ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/archiving.rst

 ===========================

 The final stage of the pipeline involves preparing data for storage in CASDA, the CSIRO ASKAP Science Data Archive.
-This involves three
+This involves four
 steps:

+* Diagnostic plots are created.
+These are intended to be used for Quality Analysis & validation.
+Currently the script that does this is only a prototype, producing both greyscale plots of the continuum images, with weights contours and the component catalogue overlaid, and greyscale plots of the noise maps produced by Selavy.
 * All images are converted to FITS format.
 FITS is the format required for storage in CASDA - the ASKAPsoft tasks will ultimately write directly to FITS, but for now an additional step is required.